Liam-Zhou/chuwa0904/ShortQuestions/shortAns8_SpringData.md

     List<User> findByFirstNameAndLastName(String firstName, String lastName);
 ```

-### Try to use JPA advanced methods in your class project.
-In the repository layer, you need to use the naming convention to use the method provided by JPA.

 ### What is JPQL?
 JPQL (Java Persistence Query Language) provides a way to query and interact with entities in a more object-oriented manner
 -  @NamedQuery, @Query and TypedQuery with EntityManager are used in JPA for defining JPQL